apache/calcite/site/_docs/reference.md

 In streaming queries, SESSION assigns windows that cover rows based on *datetime*.
 Within a session window, distances of rows are less than *interval*.
 Session window is applied per *key*.

+Note:

+According to SQL standard 2017 (Polymorphic table functions in SQL), each PTF requires input table to be row semantics or set semantics:

+* Row semantics means that the result of the PTF is decided on a row-by-row basis.
+As an extreme example, the DBMS could atomize the input table into individual rows, and send each single row to a different virtual processor.
+Or the DBMS might process them all on the same virtual processor.
+A table should be given row semantics if the PTF does not care how rows are assigned to virtual processors.
+* Set semantics means that the outcome of the function depends on how the data is partitioned.
+A table should be given set semantics if all rows of a partition should be processed on the same virtual processor.

+Both `Tumble` and `Hop` window table function require input table to be row semantics while `SESSION` window table function requires input table to be set semantics.
+The input tables with row semantics may not be partitioned while input tables with set semantics may be partitioned on one or more columns.

+How to specify partition keys for input tables with set semantics of Session Window Table Function?

+There are two options:

+* Defines partition keys in `PARTITION BY` clause
+* Defines partition keys in *key* DESCRIPTOR

+We strongly recommand the first option because it complies with the SQL standard.

 | Operator syntax      | Description
 |:-------------------- |:-----------